 "It's an optical illusion.
 They're actually the same size and appear smaller because the violinist's heads are so much larger."

 In the end, it's not really the life of glamour and fame enjoyed by violinists.
-As the showy violinists clambour for a chance in the limelight, the humbled violists abandon any delusions of glory and accepts their fate with a healthy mix of zen detachment and humiliation.
+As the showy violinists clamour for a chance in the limelight, the humbled violists abandon any delusions of glory and accept their fate with a healthy mix of zen detachment and humiliation.